freqtrade/freqtrade/docs/developer.md

 ##### Protections - calculating lock end time

 Protections should calculate the lock end time based on the last trade it considers.
-This avoids relocking should the lookback-period be longer than the actual lock period.
+This avoids re-locking should the lookback-period be longer than the actual lock period.

 The `IProtection` parent class provides a helper method for this in `calculate_lock_end()`.